-Name of Officer (Age) Position With The Company Business Experience Jack K. Heilbron (66) Chairman of the Board, President and Director Please see "Director Nominees" for a description of Mr. Heilbron's Principal Occupation.
-Kenneth W. Elsberry (78) Chief Financial Officer until April 1, 2016 and Director Please see "Director Nominees" for a description of Mr. Elsberry's Principal Occupation.
-Larry G. Dubose (67) CFO & Treasurer of NetREIT Dubose Model Home REIT, Inc., and Chief Executive Officer of NetREIT Advisors LLC, and Director.
-Please see "Director Nominees" for a description of Mr. Dubose's Principal Occupation.
-Grant Harbert (42) Chief Financial Officer from April 1, 2016 to April 18, 2017.
-Mr. Harbert, 42, served as the VP of Finance upon joining NetREIT, Inc., in October 2015, and was appointed CFO on April 1, 2016.
-He remained CFO until his departure from the Company on April 18, 2017.
+Name of Officer (Age) Position With The Company Business Experience Jack K. Heilbron (65) Chairman of the Board, President and Director Please see "Director Nominees" for a description of Mr. Heilbron's Principal Occupation.
+Kenneth W. Elsberry (77) Chief Financial Officer until April 1, 2016 and Director Please see "Director Nominees" for a description of Mr. Elsberry's Principal Occupation.
+Larry G. Dubose (66) CFO & Treasurer of NetREIT Dubose Model Home REIT, Inc., and Chief Executive Officer of NetREIT Advisors LLC Please see "Director Nominees" for a description of Mr. Dubose's Principal Occupation.
+Grant Harbert (41) Chief Financial Officer as of April 1, 2016.
+Mr. Harbert, 41, has served as the VP of Finance since joining NetREIT, Inc., in October 2015.
 Prior to joining NetREIT, Inc., Mr. Harbert served as the Director of Financial Planning and Analysis for American Assets Trust, Inc., a position he held from April 2011 until August 2015.
 Mr. Harbert has a Bachelor of Science in Accounting from the University of Arizona and a Master of Science in Business Administration from San Diego State University.

-Our Compensation Committee has the authority to determine and approve the individual elements of total compensation paid to the Chief Executive Officer.
-Our Chief Executive Officer annually assists in the review of the compensation of the Company's other Executive Officers.
-Our Chief Executive Officer makes recommendations with respect to salary adjustments, annual bonus and nonvested stock awards based on his review and market data.
+Our Compensation Committee has the authority to determine and approve the individual elements of total compensation paid to the Chief Executive Officer and other executives holding the title of senior vice president or higher.
+The Compensation Committee reviews the performance and compensation of the Chief Executive Officer, and all of the executive officers named in this Proxy Statement.
+Our Chief Executive Officer and President annually assists in the review of the compensation of the Company's other executive officers.
+Our Chief Executive Officer and President also makes recommendations with respect to salary adjustments, annual bonus and nonvested stock awards to the Compensation Committee based on his review and market data.